Kabirwala: History

 Kabirwala was the northernmost tehsil of Multan District, Punjab – the boundaries were larger than today lying between 30°5' and 30°45'N. and 71°35' and 72°36' E., with an area of 1603 sqmi.
 The population in 1901 was 130,507 compared with 113,412 in 1891.
 It then contained the town of Tulamba (population in 1901 – 2526) and 320 villages, including Kabirwala, the headquarters.
 The land revenue and cesses in 1913-4 amounted to 520,000.
 The Ravi runs through the northern portion of the tehsil to its junction with the Chenab in the north-west corner.
 The north and west portions were irrigated by the Sidhnai Canal, while the south consisted of uncultivated Bar Jungle.

 During the period of British rule it existed as a sub-division of the Multan district and had an annual revenue of over half a million Rupees.

 Religion and culture

 The Kabirwala area is a land of diverse religions and culture.
 Along with the tombs of Muslim Sufi saints, there are also Hindu places of worship.
-The Kabirwala city being the seat of baba pir Kabir, the historic tomb of Khalid Walid, in Mauza Khati Chore along Multan – Sarai Sidhu Road, 24 km to the west of Kabirwala city is located.
+The Kabirwala city being the seat of Baba Pir Kabir, the historic tomb of Khalid Walid, in Mauza Khati Chore along Multan – Sarai Sidhu Road, 24 km to the west of Kabirwala city is located.
 The tomb of the saint Abdul Hakim is also located in this area in a sub tehsil city of Abdul Hakim.
 The tomb of the saint Ali Sher Bhutta Naqshbandi is also located in this city.
-The mausoleum was built very recently and it is built on the site where Ali Sher used to meet his disciples and help people, both locals and further afield.
+The mausoleum was built very recently on the site where Ali Sher used to meet his disciples and help people, both locals and those from further afield.